 I need legal advice.
 How can I contact you?

 For a quotation for advice about a legal matter concerning land, send me an email outlining the background and attaching any key documents.
-You don’t need to give all the details and all the documents in this initial email, just a summary.
+You don’t need to give all the details in this initial email, just a summary.
 I will let you know if I need more information before a quote can be given.